The Florida teen who was 'infatuated' with Columbine and made threats as she went to Colorado is now dead

-An armed teenager whose threats forced the closure of almost 20 school districts in Colorado has been found dead, a law enforcement official told CNN.
+An armed teenager whose threats forced the closure of 19 school districts in Colorado was found dead from an apparent self-inflicted gunshot wound, authorities said.

-Sol Pais, an 18-year-old high school senior from Florida, was found dead Wednesday morning, the law enforcement official said.
+The body of Sol Pais, an 18-year-old from Florida, was found Wednesday morning in Littleton, Jefferson County Sheriff Jeff Shrader said.
+Investigators said they don't think Pais made it onto the grounds of Columbine High School.

 Pais made "credible" -- but not specific -- threats after traveling from Miami to Denver on Monday night, said Dean Phillips, the special agent in charge of the Denver FBI office.